mhr/latexmex/README.md

 # LaTexMex
-MiKTeX-based script that recompiles LaTeX to PDF on each save
+Script to recompile LaTeX to PDF on each save

+# Dependencies
+- Python
+- MikTeX

+# License
+MIT